Is apple wood suitable for carving

 - Seal the surface with a clear coat for a natural look.

-- Apply the stain to make the dark color.
+- Apply the stain to make a dark color.
 An acid-catalyzed sealer reduces oil from the wood, and the clear coating builds a film layer for a clean finish.
 Pu clear coating gives you better results.

 - Apply a wet coat of PU sealer by spraying evenly on the surface.
-Let it dry and sand the sealer.
+Let it dry, and sand the sealer.
 The PU takes time to dry.

-- Apply a topcoat.
+- Apply a top coat.

 Applying wax finish

 - Apply a thin coat of wax to the area that you want to wax.